stayawaysoftware/frontend/README.md

 npm start
 ```

-Installs all dependancies and runs the app in development mode.
+Installs all dependencies and runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.

 ## Developer team